-166. Generally the cost of purchasing wheelchairs and scooters would be incurred regardless of whether the student is attending a course and therefore would not normally be covered through DSA funding.
-Individuals may receive support from the health authority or through DWP benefits to meet such mobility needs.
+148. Generally the cost of purchasing wheelchairs and scooters would be incurred regardless of whether the student is attending a course.
+The need for a wheelchair or mobility scooter is unlikely to be solely related to their study.
+They would therefore not normally be covered through DSAs funding.
+Individuals may qualify for support from the health authority or through DWP benefits to meet their mobility needs.